mbispham/zeekjs-redis/README.md

 ### Configure redis-server

 You will need to have `redis-server` installed and running using a unixsocket.
-Check the documentation on your platform but usually this is done by editing `/etc/redis/redis.conf` and adding the follwing line:
+Check the documentation on your platform but usually this is done by editing `/etc/redis/redis.conf` and adding the following line:

 ```
 unixsocket /var/run/redis/redis.sock